socotecio/django-socio-grpc/docs/features/authentication-permissions.rst

     GRPC_FRAMEWORK = {
         ...
-        # oidc_auth packet come from https://github.com/ByteInternet/drf-oidc-auth
+        # oidc_auth package comes from https://github.com/ByteInternet/drf-oidc-auth
-        # If you want to use an other auth packet and having issue using it please open an issue we will be happy to help
+        # If you want to use an other auth package and having issue using it please open an issue we will be happy to help
         "DEFAULT_AUTHENTICATION_CLASSES": ["oidc_auth.authentication.JSONWebTokenAuthentication"],
         ...
     }